Green Party (Sweden): Climate change and the environment

 The Green Party was the first political party in Sweden to raise the issue of climate change.
 Fighting climate change is a major policy issue for the party.
-For example, the party's main criticism of The Alliance's 2010 election manifesto was the "entirely astonishing" lack of effort in fighting climate change, and in 2013, the party announced a budget proposal that was dominated by a 49 billion kronor "climate package".
-The party supports a general shift in taxation policy, towards high taxes on environmentally unfriendly or unsustainable products and activities, hoping to thus influence people's behavior towards the more sustainable.
+For example, the party's main criticism of The Alliance's 2010 election manifesto was the "entirely astonishing" lack of effort in fighting climate change, and in 2013, the party announced a budget proposal that was dominated by a "climate package".
+The party supports a general shift in taxation policy, towards high taxes on environmentally unfriendly or unsustainable products and activities, hoping to thus influence people's behavior towards the more sustainable choices.

 Nuclear power

 The anti-nuclear movement was a major factor in the party's creation.
-The party's party platform reads that "we oppose the construction of new reactors in Sweden, or an increase in the output of existing reactors, and instead want to begin immediately phasing out nuclear power."
+The party's platform reads that "we oppose the construction of new reactors in Sweden, or an increase in the output of existing reactors, and instead want to begin immediately phasing out nuclear power."
 MP Per Bolund clarified in 2010 that the party "does not propose shutting down nuclear power reactors today, but rather phasing them out as new and renewable electricity is phased in."

 European integration

 The party was initially opposed to membership in the European Union, and sought a new referendum on the issue.
-The party's EU-opposition captured them 17 percent of the votes in the 1995 European Parliament election, the first following Sweden’s EU accession.
+The party's EU opposition captured them 17 percent of the votes in the 1995 European Parliament election, the first following Sweden’s EU accession.
 The Greens included withdrawal from the EU in their party platform as recently as 2006.

 This policy was abolished in a September 2008 internal party referendum.
 However, the party remains somewhat Eurosceptic.
-The section of the party platform on the subject opens by citing how decentralization and making decisions as locally as reasonably possible is a central part of green politics.
+The section of the party platform on the subject opens by citing how decentralization and making decisions locally, as reasonably possible, is a central part of green politics.
 It continues to state that the Greens "are warm adherents to international cooperation.
 We want to see Europe as a part of a world of democracies, where people move freely over borders, and where people and countries trade and cooperate with each other."